• Loading stock data...

 2024Caleb Williams$39.5 million$255.4 million

-*A new CBA had not been reached yet with the NFLPA so there was no salary cap or salary floor.
+*A new CBA had not been reached yet with the NFLPA, so there was no salary cap or salary floor.

-JaMarcus Russell’s nightmare contract for the Raiders, guaranteeing him $32 million on a six-year, $61 million in 2007, prompted team owners to prevent similar situations in the future.
+JaMarcus Russell’s nightmare contract for the Raiders, guaranteeing him $32 million on a six-year, $61 million deal in 2007, prompted team owners to prevent similar situations in the future.

 Enter the rookie pay scale.